 The main innovation in SAM is not only in the hardware but rather in the embedded control architecture and the associated sensorimotor control policies that we have been working on for several years.
 Our innovative control strategy relies on two different control modes:

-– a control based on the decoding of myoelectric contraction patterns associated with the voluntary contraction of residual muscles in arm amputees, measured with sEMG electrodes placed within the prosthesis socket.
+– control based on the decoding of myoelectric contraction patterns associated with the voluntary contraction of residual muscles in arm amputees, measured with sEMG electrodes placed within the prosthesis socket.

-– a control based on the body and residual limb movements of the user measured with embedded wearable inertial measurement units (IMUs).
+– control based on the body and residual limb movements of the user measured with embedded wearable inertial measurement units (IMUs).
 This control mode essentially relies on body compensatory strategies, in order to coordinate some of the movements of the intermediate prosthetic joints and thus achieve faster reactions and more biomimetic gestures.

 These control modes can be coupled together (some joints being controlled by one mode, while some others by the other mode) to enhance the dexterity of its wearer.